Researchers around the world are looking at better ways to diagnose lung cancer.

 We need better tests to diagnose lung cancer earlier.
 All new tests need to be researched so we can be sure they work better than the tests we already use.
-And it also makes sure they are safe.
+We also need to know that they are safe.

 Researchers are looking for proteins in blood, breath, urine and tissue samples to see if any are linked to lung cancer.
 They hope to one day develop a blood or urine test to show up these proteins (biomarkers) to: